Being disabled

 I feel ready for my new chapter.

-I am not saying though that I am abandoning mountaineering and Trails to Empower Kids, the group I co-founded who help kids who live in far-flung areas.
+I am not saying, though, that I am abandoning mountaineering and Trails to Empower Kids, the group I co-founded that helps kids who live in far-flung areas.
 I just have space now for more.

 In a few months, I will be able to walk.
 What's good about this, I will forget the frustrations and just remember the love.